 The Loppet Wheels Are Turning

-It was a huge summer at Theodore Wirth.
-With the grand opening of our new urban adventure center, The Trailhead, and with the completion of over five miles of fun singletrack in the park, our goal to make Wirth a world-class hub of year-round outdoor activity is finally becoming a reality.
-To that end, we are thrilled to announce Loppet Cycle Works (LCW), a bike program that hopes to parallel the success of Loppet Nordic Racing (LNR), and invite more of our community into a year-round, active lifestyle connected to the Great Outdoors.
+It was a momentous inaugural year for Loppet Cycle Works (LCW) at Theodore Wirth.
+With the grand opening of our new urban adventure center, The Trailhead, and with the completion of over six miles of fun singletrack in the park, our goal to make Wirth a world-class hub of year-round outdoor activity has become a reality.

 Programs & Camps